Stability-AI/StableCascade/gdf/readme.md

 , EDM, Rectified Flows, etc.) and makes it very easy to switch between them or combine different parts of different frameworks

-Using GDF is very straighforward, first of all just define an instance of the GDF class:
+Using GDF is very straightforward, first of all just define an instance of the GDF class:

 ```python
 from gdf import GDF